JonathanMEdwards/subtext10/doc/language.md

 ## Structures, formulas, and programs

-One way Subtext documents are constructed is with _structures_ (the other is _sequences_) .
+One way Subtext documents are constructed is with a _structure_ (the other is a _series_) .
 A structure contains a fixed set of items with (optional) names.
 Structures are defined in the syntax with curly brackets preceded by a keyword indicating the kind of structure.
 Structures are used for both data and programs.
 A common data structure is the _record_, which is like a struct or object in other languages, and like a row in a relational databases.
 For example:
 ```
 b: record {
   x: 0